Healthy Homes Assessment Seatoun

 Insulation Seatoun

-Insulation for underfloor and ceilings has been compulsory on all rental homes from 1 July 2019.
-All landlords and property managers have to make sure the insulation meets the new quality.
-In some instances, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.
+Underfloor and ceiling insulation is mandatory in all rental homes since 1 July 2019.
+All landlords and property managers must make sure that the insulation meets the new standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space might require to be replaced or replaced.

-The "R" stands for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The greater the R-value, the higher the quality of insulation.

 Seatoun Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the interior of the building It’s about having to make sure there is somewhere for surface, rain or ground water and stop it from coming into the building.
-When it is damp and moisture, it’s usually what you don’t see that can cause a lot of trouble and cause the property to suffer and affecting your tenant’s health.
+Keeping your rental property safe from water damage isn’t only about what’s inside the building It’s about having to make sure there is somewhere for surface or ground water, and stop it from coming inside.
+When it concerns damp and moisture it is often those concerns that you aren’t aware of that could become a major issue and end up causing damage to your investment as well as affecting your tenant’s well-being.

-Properties that are rented must be equipped with effective drainage for the removal of the stormwater and surface waters, and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water has a place to go and that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Properties that are rented must have effective drainage to eliminate storm water, surface water, and ground water, including an appropriate runoff or outfall.
+Making sure the water has a proper place to go, and that it doesn’t sit beneath structures is a crucial aspect of keeping your property dry.

-Alongside the drainage system that will prevent water ingress, if the rental is enclosed between the floor and the ground, a ground water barrier must be installed if it is reasonably practicable to do so.
+Alongside an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

 moisture ingress and drainage inspection